wlJiao/BioScatter/README.md

 The folder <Reader Program> includes two files.

   - "Reader.grc" can be opened with GNU radio 3.7.11 or newer version.

+    -The *required hardwares* include a laptop with Ubuntu OS 18.0.4, a USRP N210 + UBX40 daughter board, two antennae with 860-950MHz working band.

+    -*Setup flow* 1) Two antennae are connected to the Tx and Rx ports on USRP N210.
+2) Connect the laptop and USRP N210 with an Ethernet network cable.
+3) Open the Reader.grc program with GNU radio software, and click Run button.

   - "figure-data_collection_grc.pdf" is an explanation file about "Reader.grc".